frido81/react_complete/08-working-with-refs-and-portals/README.md

 # 133 Manipulating the DOM via Refs

 # 134 Refs vs State Values

+## refs:

+-   Whenever a ref changes, component does not re-render
+-   Can be used to gain direct DOM element access

+## state

+-   Whenever a state changes, component does re-render
+-   should be used for values that are directly reflected in the UI
+-   Should not be used for "behind the scenes" values that have no direct UI impact.

 # 135 Adding Challenges to the Demo Project